Creditor: Specialized legal practices

-Creditor's power during insolvency
+Creditors' powers during insolvency

 In the UK, once an Individual Voluntary Arrangement (IVA) has been applied for, and is in place through the courts, creditors are prevented from making direct contact under the terms of the IVA.
 All ongoing correspondence of an IVA must first go through the appointed Insolvency Practitioner.
 The creditors will begin to deal with the Insolvency Practitioner and readily accept annual reports when submitted.

 Under the Companies Act 2006, a company's creditors may apply to the court for an order summoning a meeting of the creditors or some of the creditors who fall into a specific category, in order to consider a compromise or "arrangement" between the company and its creditors.
 If a majority representing 75% in value of the creditors or class of creditors present and voting either in person or by proxy at the meeting agree a compromise, the meeting may apply to the court for the compromise to be enforced.
 The same provision would apply to members (shareholders) of a company seeking to make an arrangement with the company.
-The Corporate Insolvency and Governance Act 2020 makes similar provision where a compromise has been proposed between creditors or members and a company which "has encountered, or is likely to encounter, financial difficulties".
+The Corporate Insolvency and Governance Act 2020 makes similar provision where a compromise has been proposed between creditors or members and a company that "has encountered, or is likely to encounter, financial difficulties".